Atmospheric ozone, ultraviolet radiation, and stratospheric change

 - We help in the development of models that predict future changes in ozone, climate, and radiation relevant to health and energy availability.

-The results of these studies are provided to the public though the internet (see page links from here), through the provision of UVI forecasts, though public addresses and lecture, popular articles, and through the peer-reviewed scientific literature.
+The results of these studies are provided through the provision of UVI forecasts, through public addresses and lectures, popular articles, and through the peer-reviewed scientific literature.

 - We contribute to international Assessments on Ozone depletion and Climate change.